 Global announcement at New York Climate Week

-At New York Climate Week (NYCW) 2024, government leaders, activists, civil society organisations and others will come together for a panel discussion on advancing multi-stakeholder action for the protection of land and environmental defenders.
+At New York Climate Week (NYCW) 2024, government leaders, activists, civil society organisations and others announced LEAD and discussed advancing multi-stakeholder action for the protection of land and environmental defenders.

 This is the start of a crucial conversation about how we can all work together to ensure that the people defending our planet have a seat at the negotiating table.